rwxrob/zet/docs/2183/README.md

 >
 >    `mount --bind foo foo`

-I tried the example of bind mouting `/etc/passwd`.
+I tried the example of bind mounting `/etc/passwd`.
 First, I had to create a file (not a directory) at the target:

 ```sh
 touch /mnt/mypasswd